Tested by Fire

 Jesus said, “Therefore whoever hears these sayings of Mine, and does them, I will liken him to a wise man who built his house on the rock: and the rain descended, the floods came, and the winds blew and beat on that house; and it did not fall, for it was founded on the rock” (Matthew 7:24,25).

-He may later realize the error he has done and repent honestly.
+The doubter may later realize the error he has done and repent honestly.
 And the Lord will forgive him and save him (1 John 1:9).
 But the outcomes of his erroneous work will not be changed.
 They will remain, an eternal loss.
-Thus, even though he is saved, others will be eternally lost (Galatians 6:7).
+Thus, even though he is saved, others, who have been negatively affected by his evil influence, will be eternally lost (Galatians 6:7).

 In His service,